RuchitaGarde/NLP-inProduction-on-AWS/README.md

 ### Libraries & Packages used
 - Python 3.6
 - [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html#:~:text=Boto%20is%20the%20Amazon%20Web,level%20access%20to%20AWS%20services.): The AWS SDK for Python
-- HuggingFace library [Transformers](https://huggingface.co/transformers/): for BERT
+- HuggingFace library [Transformers](https://huggingface.co/transformers/): This makes the process of BERT-specific feature engineering very easy
 - Tensorflow, PyTorch, Scikit learn
 - PySpark, [Deequ](https://github.com/awslabs/deequ): Deequ is Spark library specific for performing data quality checks on AWS
 - Pandas, Numpy, Seaborn
+- Docker containers

 ### Navigating this repository
 - 01_setup
-  This folder sets up all the dependencies, creates the s3 bucket, attaches IAM roles & policies, and tests SageMaker jupyter notebook instance
+  :This folder sets up all the dependencies, creates the s3 bucket, attaches IAM roles & policies, and tests SageMaker jupyter notebook instance
 - 02_ingest
   - Copy TSV data to S3: Copies data from public S3 bucket to private S3 bucket.
   - Create Athena Database: This just creates a database and sets up the foundation for converting our otherwise flat tsv files in S3 to queryable using SQL